ELEVEN DAYS CYCLING – €1,520

 ***Support van: The support van will carry your luggage.
 It can also take passengers if a rider is unable to continue cycling following an accident, mechanical breakdown or other emergency.
 It is not suitable for using on a casual hop-on, hop-off basis and riders should be capable of riding the necessary distances on consecutive days.

 ****Transport & transfers: We may be able to offer a pick-up service from Lisbon but this will depend on numbers and arrival times.
 If this is not practical for any reason we can book train/bus tickets to Guarda from either Lisbon or Porto.
-We will also offer transfers to Faro on Day Thirteen, which can be to either the city’s airport or the mainline railway station.
+We will also offer rail or bus transfers back to Lisbon on Day Thirteen.
+(For other destinations, please contact us for advice.)

 *****Guides: My wife and I will alternate between riding with you and driving the support vehicle.